Pump Problems Pump Problems — Do Variable Speed Pool Pumps Really Save Money? Cost Analysis

 Are variable speed pumps worth the investment long-term?

-I'm so tired of these outrageous electricity bills every month!
+I looked at my electric bill this morning and nearly choked when I saw it jumped $80 last month.
 My single-speed pump is absolutely killing my wallet, and I'm starting to wonder if upgrading to a variable speed pump would actually make a difference financially.
 The upfront cost seems pretty steep, but I keep hearing people say they save a ton on energy costs.

 I really want to know if variable speed pumps actually deliver on those savings promises, and if so, how long it typically takes to break even on the investment.
 My current pump runs constantly and I swear it's single-handedly doubling my electric bill during pool season.
 Please tell me there's hope for getting these costs under control!